Configure the OSC operator

 Because of the quota limitations of this workshop, it is unlikely that it will be possible to deploy instances bigger than

-: Specify the maximum number of peer pods that can be created per node.
-The default value is10
+PEERPODS_LIMIT_PER_NODE: Specify the maximum number of peer pods that can be created per node.
+The default value is10. -

 Disk integrity protection: the root disk is integrity protected, meaning nobody is able to mount it offline and inject files inside.